Tic Disorder Treatments: What Works, What Doesn’t, and What to Try Instead

 Here’s the deal: tics are like your body’s check engine light.
 They’re a sign that something deeper is going on under the hood.
 But conventional treatments rarely bother to pop the hood and take a look.

 That’s where comprehensive neuroimmune analysis comes in.
-By testing over a thousand biomarkers, we can identify underlying issues like leaky gut, food sensitivities, infections, and more.
+We can identify underlying issues like leaky gut, food sensitivities, infections, and more by testing over a thousand biomarkers.
 Armed with that data, we can connect the dots and create a personalized plan to get your child’s health back on track.

-It’s not a quick fix – there’s no magic bean that will erase tics overnight.
-But by addressing the root causes, rather than just masking symptoms with meds, we can make sustainable progress toward healing.
+It’s not a quick fix—there’s no magic bean that will erase tics overnight.
+But by addressing the root causes rather than just masking symptoms with medications, we can make sustainable progress toward healing.

 Wrapping It All Up